EcoJulia/Phylo.jl/README.md

  functionality for generating phylogenetic trees to feed into our [Diversity][diversity-url] package to calculate phylogenetic diversity (currently in the [phylogenetics][phylogenetics-url] branch).
-Both are currently under development and under development, so please [raise an issue][issues-url] if you find any problems.
- Currently the package can be used to generate random trees using `rand()`:
+Both are currently under development, so please [raise an issue][issues-url] if you find any problems.
+Currently the package can be used to make trees manually, and to generate random trees using the framework from `Distributions`.
+For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate a random tree of that type:

 ```julia
 julia> using Phylo